haydentomas/haydentomas/README.md

-- 👋 Hi, I’m @haydentomas
+- 👋 Hi, My name is Hayden Tomas
 - 👀 I’m interested in Front-end Development
-- 🌱 I’m currently learning Javascript & Python
+- 🌱 I’m currently learning Javascript and AstroJS
-- 💞️ I’m looking to collaborate on Javascripts projects
+- 💞️ I’m looking to collaborate on Javascript projects
 - 📫 Contact me at hello@pixaful.com

 <!---